scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[64:7]** On this account Manasseh was at that time named "the impious", and finally his abode was in the fire.

-**[64:8]** For though his prayer was heard with the Most High, finally, when he was cast into the brazen horse and the brazen horse was melted, it served as a sign unto him for the hour.
+**[64:8]** For though his prayer was heard with the Most High, finally, when he was cast into the brazen horse and the brazen horse was melted, it served as a sign unto him at the time.

-**[64:9]** For he had not lived perfectly, for he was not worthy but that thenceforward he might know by whom finally he should be tormented.
+**[64:9]** For he had not lived perfectly, for he was not worthy- but that thenceforward he might know by whom finally he should be tormented.

 **[64:10]** For he who is able to benefit is also able to torment.